 This notice provides details of how Portsmouth City Council collects and uses information about births.
 For more general information about how Portsmouth City Council uses your information for Public Health purposes, please refer to the Public Health Privacy Notice on the Portsmouth City Council website.

-Portsmouth City Council has a Data Sharing Agreement with NHS Digital for the supply of Civil Registration births data in accordance with section 261(5)(d) of the Health and Social Care Act 2012.
+Portsmouth City Council has a Data Sharing Agreement with NHS England for the supply of Civil Registration births data in accordance with section 261(5)(d) of the Health and Social Care Act 2012.
 The birth data contains personal information (data which could potentially identify a specific individual).
 The following fields in the birth data classified as personal data are: address; place of birth; postcode of usual residence of mother/postcode of place of birth of child; NHS number of child; date of birth of child.
 Other information contained includes: sex of child, birth weight, a birth in marriage indicator, country of birth of parents, occupation and socio-economic status of parents, a still birth indicator and age of mother.

 The data is processed by Portsmouth City Council in accordance with current data protection legislation.